HewlettPackard/ironic-oneview-cli/README.rst

 For more information on *Networking OneView ML2 Driver*, see [5]_.

-With the Driver composition reform, the default behavior is create a node using dynamic driver.
-With this feature, new interfaces are added to the node, such as:
-``Openstack Driver``, ``Openstack Power Interface``, ``Openstack Management Interface``, ``Openstack Inspect Interface``, ``Openstack Deploy Interface``.
+With the Driver composition reform, the default behavior is to create a node using a dynamic driver.
+With this feature, new interfaces are added to the node, such as: ``Openstack Driver``, ``Openstack Power Interface``, ``Openstack Management Interface``, ``Openstack Inspect Interface``, ``Openstack Deploy Interface``.